Read This First

 Prompt 1: The following is a list of conditions for moral culpability.
 Write an explanatory paragraph for each.

-The central claim is this: This condition assesses whether an individual could reasonably be expected to align their behavior with legal standards.
+In plain terms: This condition assesses whether an individual could reasonably be expected to align their behavior with legal standards.

 Rational capacity refers to an individual’s ability to use reason and logic in understanding and making decisions.
 In the context of moral culpability, a person with the capacity to reason can be held responsible for their actions because they are capable of considering the moral implications of those actions.